Child pornography: Production

-The methods of creating child pornography vary.
-Some of it is produced through coercion, seduction, or coaxing.
-Other erotic images depicting children are photographed covertly (e.g. showering pictures).
+The methods of creating child pornography vary; some forms involve coaxing, seduction, or coercion.
+Other erotic images depicting childhood nudity involve covert filming and surveillance.
 Violent "hands-on" offenses (such as forcible rape) are rare in criminal cases of child pornography production; instead, most of such cases involve online solicitation, the exchange of gifts, and promises of romance.
-In many cases, child pornography is produced by minors themselves without the participation of an adult.
+In many cases, minors produce child pornography by themselves without the participation of adults.

 In April 2018, The Daily Telegraph reported that of the sexually explicit images of children and teenagers (11 to 15 year-olds) found on the internet, 31 percent were made by children or teenagers from November 2017 to February 2018, with 40 percent in December 2017; 349 cases in January 2017 and 1717 in January 2018.
 The images were made by children or teenagers photographing or filming each other or as selfies, without adults present or coercing, by unwittingly imitating adult pornographic or nude images or videos (including of celebrities) that they had found on the Internet.
 The report said that sex offenders trawled for and amassed such images.

 A 2007 study in Ireland, undertaken by the Garda Síochána, revealed the most serious content in a sample of over 100 cases involving indecent images of children.
 In 44% of cases, the most serious images depicted nudity or erotic posing, in 7% they depicted sexual activity between children, in 7% they depicted non-penetrative sexual activity between adults and children, in 37% they depicted penetrative sexual activity between adults and children, and in 5% they depicted sadism or bestiality.
 A 2012 study reported that, in a sample of child pornography production arrest cases from 2009, 37% of the reviewed material was adult-produced and 39% was produced by minors with some involvement of an adult; the remaining items were produced by minors only.

 Artificially generated or simulated imagery

-Simulated child pornography produced without the direct involvement of children in the production process itself includes modified photographs of real children, non-minor teenagers made to look younger (age regression), fully computer-generated imagery, and adults made to look like children.
+Simulated child pornography produced without the direct involvement of children in the production process itself includes modified photographs of real children, non-minor teenagers made to look younger (age regression), deepfake pornography, fully computer-generated imagery, and adults made to look like children.